Saqibb786/Aspen/Readme.md

-Here’s a sample README.md file for running an Expo project:

 # expoclass

 This is a React Native application built with [Expo](https://expo.dev/) using SDK version 50.
 This project is designed to help you quickly get started with a mobile app that runs on Android, iOS, and the web.